andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 When tests are too wide you should consider whether there are more direct interfaces that may be used to exercise the code under test.
-An important advantage of the practice of test-driven development [2] is that it tends to lead us to build more such interfaces into our design.
+An important advantage of the practice of test-driven development [TDD] is that it tends to lead us to build more such interfaces into our design.

-[2] TODO: TDD

 ### Not too narrow